njtierney/validateHOT/README.md

 </li>
 </ul>

-## Why `validateHOT`
+## The story behind `validateHOT`

 We are teaching a preference measurement seminar for students.
 Often these students did not have any prior experience (or only sparsely) with *R*.
-One of the chapters in this class is about model validating the results obtained and we teach this, of course, in *R*.
-We want to put a strong emphasis on open science and providing tools to run the analyses and provide the code afterwards is essential.
+One of the chapters in this class is about model validation by checking holdout task and we teach this, of course, in *R* 😍.
+We want to put a strong emphasis on open science and providing tools to run the analyses and provide the code afterwards is essential. `validateHOT` makes this process look easy.

-Of course, there are other great packages which are faster in running (i.e., `Metrics` by Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions with the raw utilities, which might be a burden or barrier for one or the other.
+Of course, there are other great packages which are faster in terms of running time (i.e., `Metrics` by Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions with the raw utilities, which might be a burden or barrier for the one or the other.

 Moreover, as Yang et al. (2018) report, commercial studies often do not use any validation task.
 Again, the missing experience in *R* could be one explanation.
 Since these functions are not always implemented in other software, this might be one reason why they do not include one simply because they do not know how to use it correctly.
-Having a package to evaluate the validation/holdout task can also be beneficial from this perspective.
+Having a package to evaluate the validation/holdout task can be very beneficial from this perspective.

 ## Installation